Flag external links with css

 Background

 It turns out the developer of Obsidian is a smart guy.
 (What a surprise!)
-Despite adopting different tools (Vim and Pandoc), I find myself guided to a very similar style of markdown.
+Despite adopting different tools,1 I find myself guided to a very similar style of markdown.
 For example, I have chosen to use [[wikilinks]] for internal links.
+This serves two purposes:

 Implementing the feature